brianshumate/vaultini/README.md

 ## Why?

-To quickly establish a containerized Vault cluster with [Integrated Storage](https://developer.hashicorp.com/vault/docs/configuration/storage/raft) for development, education, and testing purposes.
+To quickly establish a containerized Vault cluster with [Integrated Storage](https://developer.hashicorp.com/vault/docs/configuration/storage/raft) for development, education, and testing.

 ## How?